JetBrains/jetbrains_guide/src/pages/tutorials/in_depth_testing/prepare_your_project/index.md

     Inspect the **Testing** area on that page.
 You might notice that **Unittest** is the default testing framework.
 It means each time you run a test, it will be executed by this framework.
 The default test runner also defines the way PyCharm create tests for your application.
-Choose which testing framework to start with and click **OK** to save the settings.
+Choose a testing framework to start with and click **OK** to save the settings.

 7. The finishing touch for this step is to create a directory in your project tree that is dedicated for the tests.
-Select the project root, than again you have three options: right-click the root and select **New | Directory**, select **File | New** from the main menu, or use double press the `Shift` key and type "Directory" to find the action.
+Select the project root, then again you have three options: right-click the root and select **New | Directory**, select **File | New** from the main menu, or use double press the `Shift` key and type "Directory" to find the action.
 Name the newly created directory `tests`.